Lumbar Disc Bulge

 Causes of a lumbar disc bulge

-There are three main activities in everyday life which typically cause lumbar disc bulges provided they are forceful, repetitive or prolonged enough.
-These include: bending forward, sitting down and lifting (especially in combination with twisting).
+There are 4 primary activities in everyday life which, in isolation, or combination, typically cause lumbar disc bulges provided they are forceful, repetitive or prolonged enough.
+These include: bending forwards, sitting down, lifting and twisting.
 Occasionally, lumbar disc bulges may occur following a trivial movement involving bending forward such as picking up a small object or sneezing.
-In these instances, the disc has normally been subject to repetitive or prolonged bending, sitting or lifting forces leading up to the incident.
+In these instances, the disc has normally been subject to repetitive or prolonged bending, sitting, lifting or twisting forces leading up to the incident.

 Signs and symptoms of a lumbar disc bulge